lumiscosity/lumimarkers/README.md

 **lumiMarkers** is a drop-in Figura script which adds placeable markers.
 Markers can be customized using an Action Wheel powered menu.

-lumiMarkers requires the `Render Offscreen` permission to work correctly.
+lumiMarkers requires the `Render Offscreen` permission to be given to the user placing the markers to work correctly.

 ---